VVUQ · Module 9 of 10

 Worked example 1: calibrating a parameter

-- ProblemCalibrate the parameter k for the data in Figure 1.
+- ProblemCalibrate the parameter k for the data in Figure 1, and find its standard uncertainty.

-- ConclusionThe calibrated parameter is k = 2.036.
-This tunes the model to the data, but validating it requires a separate data set.
+- ConclusionThe calibrated parameter is k = 2.036 with a relative standard uncertainty of about 1.9%.
+This tunes the model to the data; validating it requires data not used for tuning.

 Worked example 2: the uncertainty of a prediction